ZL-Audio/zl-audio.github.io/content/en/plugins/zlspeceq/manual.md

 **`Tilt`**

 Control the spectrum processing side-chain tilt slope.
+See more info in [Spectrum Dynamic](#spectrum-dynamic).

 ___

 **`Attack Skew`**

 Control the spectrum processing side-chain attack skew.
-A higher skew makes the attack faster at high frequency.
+See more info in [Spectrum Dynamic](#spectrum-dynamic).

 ___

 **`Release Skew`**

 Control the spectrum processing side-chain release skew.
-A higher skew makes the release faster at high frequency.
+See more info in [Spectrum Dynamic](#spectrum-dynamic).

 ___

 **`Gate`**

 Control the spectrum gate of relative loudness.
+See more info in [Spectrum Dynamic](#spectrum-dynamic).

 ___